lsh-cloud/lewis_hart_portfolio/README.md

 # Lewis Hart — Portfolio

 Scientist with a background of data analysis and PhD in physics.
-Skilled in transforming complex data sets, interpreting the information and communicating the results to audiences with varying technical expertise.
+Skilled in transforming complex data sets and communicating the results to audiences with varying technical expertise.
 Highly motivated to employ statistical algorithms whilst utilizing the rapid advancements in machine learning.

 - ## Raman Spectroscopy Classification
   Classification model using Conv1D to identify ReS₂ and ReSe₂ from Raman spectra using **TensorFlow** and **Keras**.